• 3 min read

 Distractions from chatter and buzz frequently interfere with employees’ ability to concentrate.
 Part of the equation for happy, healthy, and productive workspaces involves using acoustic light fixtures to absorb, block, cover, and diffuse sound.

 The activities for which a space is used, as well as background noises, determine what lighting solutions perform best for acoustic control.
-Scientific studies show that lighting applications are an effective way to manage acoustics, improve focus, and reduce stress.
+Scientific studies show that lighting applications are effective way to manage acoustics, improve focus, and reduce stress.

 However, acoustical lighting design is not a DIY venture.
-Professionals are trained to understand the differences between tones—like low-tones emitted from HVAC systems, mid-tones created from speech, and high-tones like those from ringtones—and how to design an environment that uses lighting products to help control acoustic levels.
+Professionals are trained to understand the differences between tones—like low tones emitted from HVAC systems, mid tones created from speech, and high tones like those from ringtones—and how to design an environment that uses lighting products to help control acoustic levels.

 Let There Be Light!